 Imagination Station is the perfect pit-stop for any Lego loving kids!
 Let their imaginations go wild as they create masterpieces with the massive array of Dulpo, Lego and Technic pieces available.
 For those who like more structured building, there are also idea stations – where kids can create based on specific requirements or plans.

-Remarkably, this is a free activity in Christchurch, although if you can afford to make a small donation, it is always appreciated.
+Remarkably, this is a free activity in Christchurch.
 Imagination Station is located within the new Christchurch Library, Tūranga.
 It’s conveniently located right near the Christchurch tram depot – so you can combine two great things to do with kids in Christchurch!